santiment/academy/src/docs/products-and-plans/sanbase-plans/index.md

 - Full access to free metrics
 - Partial access to restricted metrics via Graphql API:
   - 1 year of historical data
-  - Last 30 days of data is cut-off
+  - Last 30 days of data are cut-off
+- Rate limits:
+  - 1000 API calls per month
+  - 500 API calls per hour

-- API calls rate limits: 1000/month, 500/hour, 100/minute
+  - 100 API calls per minute
 - Detailed metrics access restrictions can be found [here](https://api.santiment.net/graphiql?query=%7B%0A%20%20getAccessRestrictions(plan%3A%20FREE%2C%20product%3A%20SANBASE)%20%7B%0A%20%20%20%20name%0A%20%20%20%20type%0A%20%20%20%20isAccessible%0A%20%20%20%20isRestricted%0A%20%20%20%20restrictedFrom%0A%20%20%20%20restrictedTo%0A%20%20%7D%0A%7D%0A)

 Santiment Queries access: